MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 ##### Pros
 1. This is in-line with current async clipboard focus APIs which require focus to access.
-2. Can simplify implementation since browsers can simply check for clipboard change on page focus.
-However, this needs to be further investigated.

 ##### Cons
 1. Might restrict web app scenarios which need to listen to clipboardchange events in the background.